muhammadrisma/todo-app-golang/README.md

 How to lauch this project on you localhost
 1. Move all of this file to your "htdocs/" at xampp folder (Im Using xampp)
-2. Open your Xampp Control Panel, because we use port 8000 to connect to API from our frond end, change Apache Config(httpd.conf) to
+2. Open your Xampp Control Panel, and run Apache
-Listen 8000, ServerName localhost:8000, end save it
-3. To run the file, please run the todolist.exe and open localhost:8000/todolist-mysql-go/todo/index.html
+3. To run the file, please run the todolist.exe and open localhost:80/todolist-mysql-go/todo/index.html. (because my http port at xampp is 80)

 Note:
 1. Remember to run our docker container that we use